Welfordian/seed-migrations/README.md

 }
 ```

-After a seed has been created you can seed using `a db:seed` and undo the seed using `a db:unseed`
+After a seed has been created you can seed using `a db:seed` and undo the seed using `a db:unseed`.

+You can directly specify the exact seed to undo using the `--class` option which, in this instance, would be `--class=App\\Database\\Seeds\\CreatePermissions`